MissionMarsFourthHorizon/operation-remote-resupply/Module 5/Operation Remote Resupply, Part 5.md

     }
 	```

-1. Add the following statements to support signing in and out of the mobile service on Windows:
+1. Add the following statements to the ```MainPage``` class to support signing in and out of the mobile service on Windows:

 	```C#
     MobileServiceUser user = null;